WaverAndrew/WaverAndrew/README.md

 - **🦅 Eaglecam (2019)**: Built a custom AI neural network at 15 to automatically select the best photos from videos—my first venture into deep learning.

-- **🌐 Idemos (2021-2022)**: Co-founded a Web3 NFT personalization platform, scaled to $30k/month revenue, and earned recognition from Italy's biggest bank.

 - **🔍 Eurys (2024)**: Currently creating an AI-powered search engine designed to connect people effortlessly.
 Transitioning from backend to full-stack development.

 ## 🎯 Interests outside tech: